Skip to content

 Step 3: Where Are We?

-Just as Archimedes needed to take a bath for his "Eureka" moment, your brain needs mental rest to process complex systems in the background.
-Allow time for incubation -- you will thank yourself later.
+Relax and Reflect.
+Take a walk.
+Let it rest.
+Just as Archimedes needed a bath for his Eureka moment, your brain needs mental rest to process complex systems in the background.
+After intensive mapping, allowing time for incubation often produces the most important insights.

 Pattern Recognition

 The human mind is our best pattern recognition tool.
-In this step, we leverage that capacity by:
+Leverage it by:

 Studying the maps.
 Look for recurring patterns, unexpected connections, concentrations of impact, and missing links.

 Discussing with diverse perspectives.
-Different mindsets see different patterns.
 A biologist sees ecosystem dynamics; an economist sees market forces; a designer sees user needs.
 Together they see the whole.

 Identifying system dynamics.
-Look for the system behaviors described in the Theory chapter: rebound effects, diminishing returns, exponential effects, historical momentum.
+Look for rebound effects, diminishing returns, exponential effects, and historical momentum.

 Finding leverage points.
-Where in the system would a small intervention create the largest positive ripple effect?
+Where in the system would a small intervention create the largest positive ripple?
+The Twelve Intervention Points framework helps identify where to look.

 SiD Tutor